ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

 ### Define Output Data Streams
 Before defining the query that will select data from the input and send it to the outputs you need to define the outputs.
 For this lab you will output the results of the query to an Azure Web Dashboard you'll create later and/or Power BI dataset for reporting.

-You will create two outputs, one for data to flow to EventHub and a second for data to flow to PowerBI, so for EventHub:
+You will create two outputs, one for data to flow to EventHub and a second for data to flow to PowerBI.

+To define  the EventHub output data stream, do the following:

 1. Click on the _Outputs_ header.